Spectre71/YouTube_Vimeo_music_video_downloader/README.md

 The app is not complete.
 Core functionality is in place, but we intend to overhaul it visually and add functionality as required.
 A port for Android and iOS is also under way.
 Stay tuned, stay safe and stay connected.

+# Roadmap:

+1. Add ability to download 18+ restricted videos and music from YT,
+2. Make handling of exceptions smoother and stabilize the app not to crash in such cases,
+3. optimize code (redundant code removal),
+4. update GUI for PC version,
+5. optimize code for Android and iOS ports,
+6. Linux port,

 Cheers!